 Ross students are provided with a printing allocation every August 1 to cover the entire academic year.
 Non-Ross students are given a smaller allocation.
 Charges apply to printing and copying.
 Scanning documents is not charged against your allocation to encourage more "green" use of resources.

-Students, you can check your printing balance using the link in the side-bar, located on the upper right of this page.
+Students may check their printing balance using the link in the side-bar, located on the upper right of this page.

 Faculty and staff are not given an actual printing allocation, but printing activity is tracked and monitored to make sure that printing resources are used responsibly for academic or business purposes only.

-Members of the UM community also receive a printing allocation each semester from ITS to cover black and white printing services in other campus computing sites.
-The pages printed to ITS printers in these locations are deducted from the ITS page allocation, which is separate from your Ross allocation.
+Students of the U-M community also receive a printing allocation each semester through the University's ITS office to cover black and white printing services in other campus computing sites.
+The pages printed to ITS printers in these locations are deducted from the ITS page allocation.
+This is entirely separate from your Ross allocation and uses entirely different printers (not found at Ross).
 Information on ITS printing services can be found on ITS Sites web page.